Index Centroid Problems Change Language (Farsi) Source

 Definition

-In a tree, a vertex is called a centroid if removing it results in the largest connected component having at most \(n/2\) vertices.
+In a tree, a vertex is called a centroid if, by removing it, the number of vertices in the largest component is at most \(n/2\).

 const int N = 100000 + 77;